mirayatech/mochi-motion/README.md

 # Mochi Motion 🍡

-**Bouncy, smooth animations for Next.js** — As soft and delightful as mochi!
+**Bouncy, smooth animations for React & Next.js** — As soft and delightful as mochi!

 ## 🚀 Why Mochi Motion?